Stoupa has a little bit more to offer other than wonderful beaches and great places for eating and drinking.

 Zorba related stuff.

-Giorgios Zorbas himself lived at the north end of Kalogria beach for a year in 1917 in a small rented house right by the freezing cold freshwater plungepool, known locally as Printzipas which he used to enjoy at his own convienience.
-Marjory McGinn has written a nice piece on Zorba in her blog .
+Giorgios Zorbas lived at the north end of Kalogria Beach for a year in 1917 in a small rented house right by the freezing cold freshwater plungepool known locally as Pritzipas which he used to enjoy at his own convienience.
+You will find it in the rocky bit near Pritzipas Taverna.
+If you are very brave try and sit submerged under the water for a few seconds!

 Craft Bazaar

-In the summer on friday mornings there is often a small craft market held on the terrace at Pefko.
+In the summer on most fridays [sometimes also on a saturday] mornings there is often a small craft market held on the terrace at Pefko.
 There are interesting items on sale and everyone is very friendly.

 The Coastal Path to Ag Nik.

-At the southern end of Stoupa there is a lovely walk along a coastal path to the small village of Agios Nikolaos.
+At the southern end of Stoupa you can take a pleasant walk along a coastal path to the small village of Agios Nikolaos.
 It takes about an hour.
 You can walk to Ag Nik, have lunch followed by a dip at Gnospi and then head back to Stoupa, but remember to take water with you in the summer.

 Quick Links: